 What is the process for the yearly evaluation?

-Both the Department Office and the Office of Graduate Studies require PhD students to be evaluated by their advisors or doctoral committees each year.
+Both the Department Office and the Graduate Division require PhD students to be evaluated by their advisors or doctoral committees each year.
 All PhD students need to have an evaluation on file in order to process all registration, enrollment, employment, and support.
 This is a formal process that takes place in the Spring quarter and is usually referred to as the Spring Evaluation.
-Spring Evals are done through an online system provided by OGS located here.
+Spring Evals are done through an online system provided by the Graduate Division located here.

 Students who are on approved leave of absence during the Spring quarter do not need to have an evaluation filed that quarter, but will need one by the end of the quarter of their return.
 Students who take their qualifying exam in the Winter or Spring quarters do not need an evaluation filed for that year; the exam itself functions as the evaluation.

 At what point do I need to form my doctoral committee?
 What are the rules to choosing a committee?

 In order to stay in good academic standing with the Department, you will need to form your doctoral committee and pass your qualifying exam by the end of your third year at Scripps.
 Your doctoral committee needs to be formed and approved by the Graduate Division at least two weeks prior to advancement.